AY2425S2-CS2113-T12-4/tp/docs/team/tayguangsheng.md

 # Tay Guang Sheng - Project Portfolio Page

 ## Overview
-Budget Buddy enables students to manage their finances effortlessly by offering a simple and intuitive platform to track expenses, set budgets, and gain financial insights.
-With real-time updates, spending alerts, and budget summaries, Budget Buddy helps students build better financial habits, avoid overspending, and make informed financial decisions with ease.
+Budget Buddy enables students to take charge of their finances with an easy-to-use platform for tracking expenses, setting budgets, and gaining valuable financial insights.
+With real-time updates, spending alerts, and budget summaries, Budget Buddy helps students build healthier financial habits, prevent overspending, and make informed financial choices effortlessly.

 ## Summary of Contributions

 ### User Interface
-* <u>Summary</u>:
+* Summary:
   * Designed the user interface to provide a seamless and user-friendly experience, enabling students to efficiently track expenses, set budgets, and receive budget alert.
 It make it simple for users to input, view, and understand their budget details.